Coevolution of Camouflage: Components of the Simulation

-To track the objective progress of camouflage coevolution, the pre-trained FCD neural net model can serve as a \jargon{standard predator} to provide an unchanging \jargon{static quality metric}, see Figure \ref{fig:sqm_plot}.
-Each prey is scored by the fraction of ten trials this standard predator is “fooled” — fails to find the prey on a random background.
+To track the objective progress of camouflage coevolution, the pre-trained FCD neural net model can serve as a \jargon{standard predator} to provide an unchanging \jargon{static quality metric}.
+Each prey is scored by the fraction of ten trials this standard predator is ``fooled'' --- fails to find the prey on a random background.
+Figure \ref{fig:sqm_plot} uses the SQM to visualize the difference between an easy ``stationary'' background set and a hard ``non-stationary'' background containing large features.
+Figure \ref{fig:sqm_variance} illustrates the relatively small variance between two runs which were identical except for their random number seed.